hazelnoot aan boom

 Target group

-The aim of this project is to reach farmers who would like to be part of a partnership focusing on hazelnuts.
-This partnership is open to experienced hazelnut growers and tree growers, as well as those who are still new to the crop.
-We are also looking for actors who use hazelnuts or their by-products in their production process, who see added value in hazelnuts from their own region.
-In consultation with them, we will explore what role they can/will play in a possible cooperation with hazelnut producers.
-Other companies may also come forward if they are interested in helping this new farming initiative get off the ground.
+The aim of this project was to reach farmers who would like to be part of a partnership focusing on hazelnuts.
+This partnership was open to experienced hazelnut growers and tree growers, as well as those who are still new to the crop.
+We were also looking for actors who use hazelnuts or their by-products in their production process and who see added value in hazelnuts from their own region.
+In consultation with them, we explored what role they can/will play in a possible cooperation with hazelnut producers.
+Other companies might also come forward if they are interested in helping this new farming initiative get off the ground.

 Project partners

-Flanders’ FOOD manages and coordinates the project.
-The other subsidised partners are Boerenbond Projecten and ILVO.
-Migino assists the operational group as a non-subsidised partner.
-Participating farmers are Filip Donck, Len Van den Berge, Betty Eeckhaut, Lieven Polet and Johan Erregat.
+Flanders’ FOOD managed and coordinated the project.
+The other subsidised partners were Boerenbond Projecten and ILVO.
+Migino assisted the operational group as a non-subsidised partner.
+Participating farmers were Filip Donck, Len Van den Berge, Betty Eeckhaut, Lieven Polet and Johan Erregat.

 Each partner’s role

-Flanders’ FOOD is the project coordinator.
-Flanders’ FOOD will also use its network within the agri-food industry to list initiatives related to sponsoring local agricultural activities.
-Flanders’ FOOD will subsequently encourage companies to apply one of these initiatives for farmers in this operational group.
+Flanders’ FOOD was the project coordinator.
+Flanders’ FOOD also used its network within the agri-food industry to list initiatives related to sponsoring local agricultural activities.
+Flanders’ FOOD encouraged subsequently companies to apply one of these initiatives for farmers in this operational group.

-Boerenbond Projecten will support farmers with their expertise in finding a common vision that should lead to a new collaboration involving hazelnuts in Flanders.
-In addition, Boerenbond Projecten will look for new farmers to join this operational group.
+Boerenbond Projecten supported farmers with their expertise in finding a common vision that should lead to a new collaboration involving hazelnuts in Flanders.
+In addition, Boerenbond Projecten looked for new farmers to join this operational group.

-ILVO, as coordinator of the ‘Agroforestry Flanders’ consortium, will support our group of farmers with knowledge on the technical aspect of cultivation, as well as its profitability.
-For this, ILVO relies on previous research from the ‘Nood aan noot’ project and on ongoing research from the PRO-NOOT project.
-Furthermore, ILVO will look for new farmers within the various working groups on agroforestry.
+ILVO, as coordinator of the ‘Agroforestry Flanders’ consortium, supported our group of farmers with knowledge on the technical aspect of cultivation, as well as its profitability.
+For this, ILVO relied on previous research from the ‘Nood aan noot’ project and on ongoing research from the PRO-NOOT project.
+Furthermore, ILVO looked for new farmers within the various working groups on agroforestry.